YuTian8328/alfred/APPTAINER_USAGE.md

   # open a shell in triton desktop https://ondemand.triton.aalto.fi/ to see the real screen
   vncviewer node_name:5999

-  # back to the terminal (still inside the container)
+  # back to the previous terminal (still inside the container)
   # test thor
   python3 scripts/check_thor.py